kdave/btrfs-progs/Documentation/trouble-index.rst

 Related problem regarding partitioned and unpartitioned device: *Long time ago I created btrfs on /dev/sda.
 After some changes btrfs moved to /dev/sda1.*

-Use ``wipefs -o 0x10040`` (ie. with the offset of the btrfs signature), it won't touch the parition table.
+Use ``wipefs -o 0x10040`` (i.e. with the offset of the btrfs signature), it won't touch the partition table.

 Manual deletion of super block signature
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^